SAMA-Communications/sama-client/README.md

 Read a complete medium post **Introducing SAMA** about what is SAMA and what problems we are trying to solve with it https://medium.com/sama-communications/introducing-sama-simple-but-advanced-messaging-alternative-chat-server-524a532e2040

+## Public cloud

+The whole SAMA stack can be tested using https://app.samacloud.io public cloud.

 ## Development

 - Make sure you followed SAMA server Development guide first https://github.com/SAMA-Communications/sama-server/blob/main/README.md#development